 \subsection{Our Results}

 We prove dichotomies for $\#\subsprob(\mathcal{H}\to\mathcal{G})$, $\#\indsubsprob(\mathcal{H}\to\mathcal{G})$, and $\#\homsprob(\mathcal{H}\to\mathcal{G})$ into $\ccFPT$ and $\ccSharpW{1}$-hard cases, assuming that $\scG$ is somewhere dense.
 It is known~\cite{RothW20} that a fully general dichotomy is impossible even assuming that $\scG$ is somewhere dense; thus we focus on the natural cases where $\scH$ and/or $\scG$ are monotone (closed under taking subgraphs) or hereditary (closed under taking induced subgraphs).
-We give dichotomies which are expressed in terms of the finiteness of combinatorial parameters of $\scH$ and $\scG$, such as their clique number or their induced matching number.
+Our dichotomies are expressed in terms of the finiteness of combinatorial parameters of $\scH$ and $\scG$, such as their clique number or their induced matching number.
 Existing complexity dichotomies for subgraph counting are based on using interpolation to evaluate linear combinations of homomorphism counts~\cite{CurticapeanDM17}.
-This technique has been exploited for families of host graphs that are closed under tensorisation -- the closure is used to create new instances for the interpolation.
+This technique has been exploited for families of host graphs that are closed under tensoring --- the closure is used to create new instances for the interpolation.
 The host graphs in our dichotomy theorems do not have this closure property.
 Nevertheless, we obtain a dichotomy for all somewhere dense classes using a combination of techniques involving graph fractures and colourings.
-The rest of this section presents our main conceptual contribution (Section~\ref{sec:concept}), gives a detailed walk-through of our complexity dichotomies (Section~\ref{sub:subs}, Section~\ref{sub:inds}, Section~\ref{sub:homs}), and overviews the techniques behind our proofs (Section~\ref{sec:tech}).
-For full proofs of our claims see Section~\ref{sec:prelims} onward.